 The ESFJ's cognitive architecture is anchored by dominant Extraverted Feeling (Fe), the function most directly concerned with reading and responding to the emotional landscape of the social environment.
 This is supported by auxiliary Introverted Sensing (Si), which provides a detailed internal archive of social customs, established traditions, and past relational experiences.
 Lenore Thomson (1998) describes this combination as producing individuals who possess an almost instinctive awareness of what is socially expected, what will put others at ease, and what is needed to maintain the relational fabric of a group.
 Jung's (1921/1971) original description of the extraverted feeling type emphasizes a personality that is fundamentally oriented toward shared values and collective emotional harmony, with an unusual capacity for adapting personal expression to the needs of the social situation.

 The MBTI Manual (Myers et al., 2003) reports that ESFJs are overrepresented in helping professions including healthcare, education, social work, and community service, as well as in religious and nonprofit organizations.
-Their dominance of Fe combined with Si's respect for established social structures makes them natural builders of community: they organize gatherings, maintain traditions, remember birthdays and personal details, and provide the connective tissue that holds social groups together.
+Their dominance of extraverted feeling combined with introverted sensing's respect for established social structures makes them natural builders of community: they organize gatherings, maintain traditions, remember birthdays and personal details, and provide the connective tissue that holds social groups together.
 Keirsey (1998) observes that ESFJs often serve as the social conscience of their communities, actively reinforcing the norms, rituals, and mutual obligations that sustain cooperative life.

 Common Traits